Spin Fighters

-Spin Fighters were die-cast metal top toys that were manufactured by Bandai in China from 1993 to 1997.
+Spin Fighters were die-cast metal top toys manufactured by Bandai in China from 1993 to 1997.
 The tops were loaded into launchers (later, called "power launchers"), which were then tightly wound by fingertip, and subsequently released into the Spin Fighters Battle Arena or onto a flat surface.
 The tops battled (hitting against each other) until the last top spinning was the winner.

 Spin Fighters tops were about 1 inch across, came in black and gold colors, and bore a prismatic sticker with a character from a TV show or video game.
 Usually, the black tops represented the "bad guys" and the gold tops represented the "good guys".
 Spin Fighters were sold two to a package, one gold and one black.
 Power Launchers and Battle Arenas were available separately or bundled.
 The tops can be disassembled and worn on jackets, shirts and hats, through any small button hole.
 Production of Spin Fighters ceased around 1997.
-They are widely seen as the forerunner to Beyblade, which began production in 1997.

 Series

-Spin Fighters series included World Wrestling Federation (WWF), Saban's Mighty Morphin Power Rangers and Capcom's Street Fighter.
+Spin Fighters series included World Wrestling Federation (WWF), Saban's Mighty Morphin Power Rangers, and Capcom's Street Fighter.

 Later, Mighty Morphin Power Rangers "Turbo Launchers" were available, each with an exclusive matching "Power Coin" Spin Fighter.
 However, they were only made for the Black, Blue, Pink and White Rangers.
 Turbo Launchers did not require fingertips to wind.
 Instead, a wheel on the side was rolled against a table to wind the launcher.

 Special sets

 The Mighty Morphin Power Rangers Tournament set consisted of a cardboard storage box, all 25 series 2 Spin Fighters, a red Power Pit Battle Arena and two Launchers.
-It was available by mail, starting in 1994, through various store catalogs, including JC Penney, Sears, K·B Toys and Toys "R" Us.
+It was available by mail, starting in 1994, through various store catalogs, including JCPenney, Sears, K·B Toys and Toys "R" Us.
 While the packaging says "Exclusive Zordon Spin Fighter only available in this set!", it was also sold bundled with the Lord Zedd Spin Fighter, the "Thunder Stadium" Battle Arena and two Mini Launchers.

 A Street Fighter II Turbo box set, exclusive to Japan, had 24 blue Spin Fighters.
 It consisted of a cardboard box containing 12 different Spin Fighters and their duplicates, each in an individual protective storage case.
 The character stickers were not holographic and had different images from those available in North American and European markets.